Ndifreke000/SQL-PROJECTS/README.md

 3. Run the provided SQL scripts to perform the analysis.

 ### Files
-- `covid_analysis.sql`: Contains all the SQL queries for the project.
+- `COVID Portfolio Project - Data Exploration.sql`: Contains all the SQL queries for the project.

 ---